bigSMALLG1/RandomEnemyMovementTutorial/README.md

     This will cause the enemy to change direction when the timer hits 0, whilst also resetting the timer to a random value within our minimum and maximum times.

+16. Play test the scripts and tweak the variables to your liking.